 Pupils with epilepsy should not necessarily be excluded from any school activity.
-Extra care and supervision may be needed to ensure their safety in some activities such as swimming or working in science laboratories.
+Extra care and supervision may be needed to ensure their safety in some activities such as swimming or engaging in practical activities.
 Concerns about any potential risks are discussed with pupils and their parents/carers.
 If the first aider feels it necessary she/he will seek additional advice from the GP, Paediatrician or school nurse/doctor.